jaseemabid/blog/_drafts/compiler.md

-Type inference for a language with some type annotations and no [polymorphic types][poly] is reasonably straightforward and easy, and I decided to let go some expressive power (read generics) to keep things simple.
+Type inference for a language with some type annotations and no [polymorphic types][poly] is reasonably straightforward and easy, and I decided to let go of some expressive power (read generics) to keep things simple.

 A polymorphic type or a type variable is to a type what a variable is to a value.
 You describe the properties of an item from a set and it takes a concrete value at runtime.
-For example, the identity function in Haskell has the type signature `id :: a -> a`, which can be read as a function that takes a value of polymorphic/generic type a and returns another value of type a.
-At runtime `a` gets a concrete value like Int or String, and polymorphic types let us work with a set of types in a generic way. tldr; I don't have polymorphic types yet.
+For example, the identity function in Haskell has the type signature `id :: a -> a`, which can be read as a function that takes a value of polymorphic/generic `type a` and returns another value of `type a`.
+At runtime, `a` gets a concrete value like `Int` or `String`, and polymorphic types let us work with a set of types in a generic way. tldr; I don't have polymorphic types yet.

-Complete type inference is possible for a language with polymorphic types even without any user annotations with a very well known algorithm called [Hindley-Milner][hm] and its a bit tricky to get right.
+Complete type inference is possible for a language with polymorphic types even without any user annotations with a very well known algorithm called [Hindley-Milner][hm] but it is a bit tricky to get right.
 In the meanwhile, we can use a much simpler algorithm.

 Instead of getting into the formal model, the algorithm can be explained using a simple heuristic.
 The problem is to find the type of each expression in the program without the user explicitly annotating everything.
 Think of the `auto` keyword in C++.
-The idea is to discover that the language can introduce a new variable in only 2 ways, function arguments and let bindings.
-As long as all the parameters of the function are annotated, the information can be used in the body of the function and need not be repeated.
-The type of a variable introduced by let binding can be inferred from the right hand side of the equation, which is either a term constructed with known types or a type error.
-Types of literals line numbers, booleans and strings are obvious after parsing.
+The idea is to discover that the language can introduce a new variable in only 2 ways, `function arguments` and `let bindings`.
+As long as all the parameters of the function are annotated, this information can be used in the body of the function and need not be repeated.
+The type of a variable introduced by let binding can be inferred from the right hand side of the equation recursively, which is either a term constructed with known types or a type error.
+Types of literals like numbers, booleans and strings are obvious after parsing.
 In practice this approach worked really well for Olifant.

 ## Code generation